argilla-io/argilla/docs/_source/getting_started/argilla.md

 ```
 :::

-:::{tab-item} Token Classification
+:::{tab-item} Text2Text
 :sync: text2text

-Because we do not
+Because we do not require a labeling schema, we can create a dataset by directly logging records as shown below.
 :::

 ::::